upyesp/upyesp.org/content/posts/winwdows-ssh-mfa-fido2-yubikey/index.md

 ssh -V
 ```

-At the time of writing, this is now: "OpenSSH_for_Windows_8.9p1, LibreSSL 3.4.3".
+At the time of writing, this is now: "OpenSSH_for_Windows_9.5p1, LibreSSL 3.8.2", which supports FIDO2 hardware security keys.

 ## Install Or Update OpenSSH On The Remote Linux Server